 LiveRamp has appointed a chief privacy officer, (i.e., a “Data Protection Officer”), who is responsible for the internal supervision of LiveRamp’s privacy policies.
 LiveRamp has also appointed a corporate leader for data security.
 The chief privacy officer and security officers are available to any individual or employee who has questions concerning LiveRamp’s compliance with Privacy Shield or data security practices.

-When LiveRamp acts as a data controller of personal data, the policies outlined below apply to all personal data that has been transferred from the EU to the United States.
+When LiveRamp acts as a data controller of personal data, the policies outlined below apply to all personal data that has been transferred from the EU or United Kingdom to the United States.

-LiveRamp and its subsidiaries located in the EU, develop and maintain databases containing personal information on data subjects, households, and businesses located throughout EU Member States.
+LiveRamp and its subsidiaries located in the EU/UK, develop and maintain databases containing personal information on data subjects, households, and businesses located throughout EU Member States and the United Kingdom.
 These databases are developed from public records, publicly available information, information acquired through information providers, and information collected directly from data subjects.

 LiveRamp’s databases contain information that is provided to qualified businesses for marketing, customer data integration, and connectivity purposes.
 The information contained in these databases may also be used to provide information services, to enhance the understanding a company has about its customers, to aid in accurate integration of a company’s customer information, and be used as lists for direct marketing purposes.